-Teens may try to circumvent these new protections.
-That's why we're requiring teens to verify their age in new ways.
-For example, if they attempt to log into a new account with an adult birthday, we will require them to verify their age.
-We're also building technology to find teens who have lied about their age to automatically place them in protected settings.
+Teens may try to circumvent these protections.
+That's why we're taking steps to prevent it.
+For example, we're building technology to find teens who have lied about their age to automatically place them in protected settings.

 Since 2022, we've required teens to prove their age through a video selfie or ID check if they attempt to change their birthday from under the age of 18 to over 18, and if a teen attempts to update their birthday from a younger age to an older age, we require them to prove their age with an ID check.